SriniKr/AssignmentCleanData/README.md

 The function is used to clean the samsung data for the Course Assignment

-The function performs the following steps:\n
+**The function performs the following steps:
-Step 1. - Merges the training and the test sets to create one data set\n Step 2. - Appropriately labels the data set with descriptive variable names\n Step 3. - Uses descriptive activity names to name the activities in the data set\n Step 4. - Cleanup the variable names\n
+*Step 1. - Merges the training and the test sets to create one data set *Step 2. - Appropriately labels the data set with descriptive variable names *Step 3. - Uses descriptive activity names to name the activities in the data set *Step 4. - Cleanup the variable names
-Step 5. - Prepare summarized data\n
+*Step 5. - Prepare summarized data